lisasoft/gt-rnd/prototype/face/README.txt

 h2.
 Tasks

-0. SH: Commit change to EPSG code so that the triangles show up in the correct location.
-1. SH: Use a list selection model on the Table to update the selectedLayer filter; using the existing code as an example of selection using a set of feature IDs.
-2. SH: DuplicatingStyleVisitor needed to make relative icon references be absolute (alternatives listed below) but this one we can perform in our application.
+1. JG: DuplicatingStyleVisitor needed to make relative icon references be absolute (alternatives listed below) but this one we can perform in our application.
 See examples in geotools docs; should be a class with one method overriden to peform the transformation. similar to XSLT but for object data strutures.